apiochau/Transcendence/README_EN.md

 **Complete web-based game (Major):** The semantic word-guessing game (inspired by Cemantix) uses local word embeddings for similarity scoring, with clear win/loss conditions and multiple game modes (Solo, Training, Daily, Duel).

+**Analytics dashboard (Major):** This module leverages the game data produced by the application to visualize game activity trends, rarity distributions, and performance metrics.
+It provides administrators and developers with actionable insights into player behavior and overall system performance.

 **Game statistics and match history (Minor):** A competitive word game naturally produces data worth tracking.
 Wins, losses, ranking, and match history feed into the leaderboard and player profile, reinforcing the competitive loop.

 **OAuth 2.0 (Minor):** As a 42 school project, supporting 42 OAuth login is a natural fit.
 Google and GitHub OAuth were added to broaden access and demonstrate multi-provider integration.

 **2FA (Minor):** TOTP-based two-factor authentication adds an extra layer of account security, particularly relevant given that the application stores player collections with in-game value.

-**Analytics dashboard + Sentiment analysis (Minor):** These modules leverage the game data already produced by the application.
-The analytics dashboard visualizes game activity trends, rarity distributions, and performance metrics.
-Sentiment analysis on player feedback provides insight into user satisfaction and helps identify areas for improvement.
+**Sentiment analysis (Minor):** This module automatically analyzes player feedback to assess user satisfaction and identify areas for improvement.
+By examining sentiment trends in user comments and reviews, it helps support data-driven decisions for enhancing the gaming experience.

 ---